-The undergarments you choose should be a good base layer, drawing perspiration away from your skin and insulating you from the cold by trapping warm air.
+Your undergarments should include a good base layer, drawing perspiration away from your skin and insulating you from the cold by trapping warm air.
 Bring several changes of undergarments, even if they seem easy to wash.

 For colder conditions, consider packing a pair of thermal underwear.
 If you decide to wear your thermals during the day, don’t sleep in them to prevent bringing dirt and perspiration into your sleeping bag.

-To avoid dehydration, you need to have an ample amount of water with you.
+To avoid dehydration, you need to have an ample supply of water with you.
 The key is to drink water before you begin feeling thirsty.
-You may be able to collect fresh water when it rains and filter it, but other than that you will still have to process any water you find, so you’ll want to bring a reliable water filter.
+You may be able to collect fresh water when it rains and filter it.
+Otherwise, you will still have to process any water you find, so you’ll want to bring a reliable water filter.

-If you bring water with you, you’ll want at least a gallon for every day of your trip, per person.
+If you bring water with you, you’ll want at least a gallon per person for every day of your trip.
 You can bring flexible containers, stash water bottles in your kayak or maybe bring a hydration system in your backpack.
 Whatever you decide, make sure you bring plenty.

 5. Food to Bring on a Kayak Trip

 You may want to choose a soft-sided cooler rather than a rigid cooler, as soft-sided coolers can fit in spaces that rigid coolers cannot.
-If you’re taking your camping trip in the winter, a cooler can also prevent your food from freezing.
+If you’re camping in the winter, a cooler can also prevent your food from freezing.

 6. Cooking Utensils

 The best way to pack your cooking utensils is to use a stacking system and bring utensils that have multiple purposes.
+For example, you could purchase a three-in-one fork, knife and spoon to avoid packing all three separate utensils or use a spoon as a fork.
 Here are a few cooking supplies you may want to bring: